10 Powerful Lessons I learned from the book ‘The Compound Effect’ written by Darren Hardy

-1. You don’t make $200,000 a year spending two hours a day on the Internet, lose 30 pounds in a week, rub 20 years off your face with a cream, fix your love life with a pill, or find lasting success with any other scheme that is too good to be true.
-It would be great if you could buy your success, fame, self-esteem, good relationships, and health and well-being in a nicely clam-shelled package at the local Walmart.
+You don’t make $200,000 a year spending two hours a day on the Internet, lose 30 pounds in a week, rub 20 years off your face with a cream, fix your love life with a pill, or find lasting success with any other scheme that is too good to be true.
+It would be great if you could buy your success, fame, self-esteem, good relationships, health, and well-being in a nicely clam-shelled package at the local Walmart.
 But, that’s not how it works.
 We are constantly bombarded with increasingly sensational claims to get rich, get fit, get younger, get sexier… all overnight with little effort for only three easy payments of $39.95.
 These repetitive marketing messages have distorted our sense of what it really takes to succeed.

 Here’s the bottom line: You already know all that you need to succeed.
 You don’t need to learn anything more.
 If all we needed was more information, everyone with an Internet connection would live in a mansion, have abs of steel, and be blissfully happy.
 New or more information is not what you need—a new plan of action is.
 It’s time to create new behaviors and habits that are oriented away from sabotage and toward success.

 “There are no new fundamentals.
 Truth is not new; it’s old.
 You’ve got to be a little suspicious of the guy who says, ‘Come over here, I want to show you my manufactured antiques!’
 No, you can’t manufacture antiques.” – Jim Rohn

 If you live in a free society, you are lucky.
-Luck surrounds us every day; we are constantly having lucky things happen to us, whether you recognize it or not.
+Luck surrounds us every day; we are constantly having lucky things happen to us, whether we recognize it or not.
 I have not been any more lucky or unlucky than anyone else.
 The difference is when luck came my way, I took advantage of it.”

 Preparation (personal growth) + attitude (belief + mindset) +opportunity (a good thing coming your way) + action (doing something about it) = Luck